theGaryLarson/CFA-Project-Factory/project-factory/incident-resolution-procedures.md

-# CNCF Code of Conduct - Incident Resolution Procedures
+# CFA Code of Conduct - Incident Resolution Procedures

 ## Purpose and scope
-These Procedures address the following topics related to resolution of potential violations of the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md):
+These Procedures address the following topics related to resolution of potential violations of the [CFA Code of Conduct](https://github.com/CFA/foundation/blob/main/code-of-conduct.md):

 - [How to submit a report](#how-to-submit-a-report)
     - [Submit in writing](#submit-in-writing)